 SNMG1 and SNMG2 function according to the operational needs of the Alliance, therefore helping to maintain optimal flexibility.
-They are usually composed of between two and six ships from as many NATO member countries.

 As part of NATO's Standing Naval Forces, SNMG1 and SNMG2 fall under the authority of the Supreme Allied Commander Europe (SACEUR).
 In December 2012, Allied Maritime Command (MARCOM) became the operational hub for all Alliance maritime operations.
-As such, authority and operational command over the SNMGs are normally delegated to MARCOM.
+As such, authority and operational command over the SNMGs are generally delegated to MARCOM.

 Located in Northwood, United Kingdom, MARCOM also hosts the NATO Shipping Centre (NSC), which is the link between NATO and the merchant shipping community.
 Permanently manned by NATO, the NSC is the primary point of contact for the exchange of merchant shipping information between NATO's military authorities and the international shipping community.
 It also plays an important role in countering piracy.